debarshibasak/go-kubeadmclient/Readme.md

 If you want to add nodes to an existing cluster follow this [example](https://github.com/debarshibasak/go-kubeadmclient/blob/master/examples/add_node_example.go)
 The example requires an existing master that is setup and list of worker.
 The automation provisions workers and adds them to the cluster.

+#### Removing node from existing cluster
+if you want to remove node from an existing cluster follow this [example](https://github.com/debarshibasak/go-kubeadmclient/blob/master/examples/remove_node_example.go)
+This example requires an existing cluster, access to master node and list of workers that has to be removed.

 ### Projects that use go-kubeadmclient
 - [Kubestrike](https://github.com/debarshibasak/kubestrike)